isaacabraham/fsharp-demonstrator/readme.md

 Example shown illustrates how to host the same F# business logic assembly within a Suave application and routing.

 ## Azure Hosting
-Several components are provided: -

 ### Azure Resource Manager (ARM) Template
 ARM templates allow you to specify declaratively how to create an application.
-A resource group is included to allow you to deploy an Azure App Service along with an App Insights service.
-Configuration of application settings required by the App Insights SDK is done as part of the deployment.
+A resource template is included to allow you to deploy all infrastructure from a single script: -

+* App Hosting Plan
+* App Service
+* App Insights
+* Configuration Settings for App Service based on App Insights

 ### Suave integration
 A web.config file is provided within the Suave application which is used when hosting Suave executables within the Azure App Service.
 Essentially IIS acts as a pass-thru to allow you to forward all requests directly to the Suave application.